 We face competition from a large number of competitors in each of our target markets.
-Our competitors in our mobile storage market include Alcor Micro, ITE, Phison, and Skymedi.
-For mobile communications products, the companies with whom we compete include GCT, I&C, Newport Media, and Raontech.
+Our competitors in our mobile storage market include Alcor Micro, ASolid, LSI, Marvell, Phison, and Skymedi.
+In the mobile communications market, the companies with whom we compete include I&C and Raontech.
 We also face competition from our customers' internal products and expect to face increased competition in the future from our current and potential competitors.
 In addition, some of our customers have developed products and technologies that could replace their need for our products or otherwise reduce their demand for our products.